steiner-de/aptiq_interview/docs/README.md

     b.
 Option 2: Execute from the command line (windows)
         - python3 src/main.py
     c.
 Option 3: In the IDE run the /src/main.py file
-  6. Output json file will be located in the /src/ directory
+  6. Output json file will be located in the current working directory.